To Kiding with Engineers Without Borders (EWB) Australia

 Throughout our stay the village, the participants had their fair share of brainstorming and generally hard at work in scouting around the village to look for design opportunities, as well as interviewing villagers their opinion on their prototype designs.
 All those hard work and no fun would have been very cruel to the group and thus, we have already arranged a trip to Tanju waterfall beforehand.

 At 7:00 a.m on a beautiful Monday, we were all ready to conquer the 3 hour trek to Tanju waterfall.
 We packed our lunch and an extra bottle of water into our backpacks.
 Once our guides were arrived at the chief’s house, we were swiftly on our way.
-The trek to the waterfall was made much easier with the apt timing of our starting time, where the cooler temperatures helped a lot in conserving energy.
+The trek to the waterfall was made much easier with the apt timing of our starting time.
+The cooler temperatures helped a lot in conserving energy.
 The continuous dry weather also helped in making the pathways solid and not as slippery as last time round.
 The group took their time and even had the time to chat along the way.

 Without even realizing it has already been 2 and a half hour, we saw the familiar sight of Tanju waterfall.
 From first glance the waterfall looked slightly different, seemingly smaller than last time; perhaps due to the dry weather lately.
 Nevertheless, the slightly smaller waterfall did open up the previously inaccessible flat ground, which earned the waterfall its name due to its resemblance to the bamboo porch of the Kiding houses.
 The true beauty of the place cannot be expressed by words alone so we will let the pictures we took do the talking.